ultranoise/teensyMIDItoolkit/README.md

 # Practice 1: First MIDI instrument: Control Change with one Analog Sensor
 Learn how to create one MIDI Control Change with one Analog Sensor with this tutorial: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/AnalogControlChange-oneInput

-# Practice 2: Trigger a MIDI note with a button
+# Practice 2: Trigger a MIDI notes and chords with a button
 Add one button to the previous project using the following code: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/note-oneButton

 # Practice 3: Read capacitive touch input and transmit it as CC and Pitch Bend